 Field trips may be scheduled at various times throughout the year.
-Parents will be notified of the dates, times, destinations, and costs (if any) of field trips.
+Parents/Guardians will be notified of the dates, times, destinations, and costs (if any) of field trips.
+Field trip fees are addressed in accordance with Board of Education policies Field Trip 6:240 and Waiver of Student Fees 4:140.
 Field trips are considered part of the curriculum, and all students are expected to participate.

-GIFTS TO STAFF MEMBERS
+GIFTS TO EMPLOYEES

-Student letters to staff members as expressions of gratitude, appreciation, or commendation are always appropriate.
-However, students and parents/guardians are discouraged from presenting gifts to school and District employees, as this may violate the Gift Ban Act.
+Student letters to employees as expressions of gratitude, appreciation, or commendation are always appropriate.
+However, students and their parents/guardians are discouraged from presenting gifts to school and district employees, as this may violate the Gift Ban Act.